CSCfi/Kielipankki-utilities/docs/howto_resource_group_page.md

 Each resource group page has to have a PID.
 For instructions on how to request a PID, see [docs: how to request a PID](howto_request_pid.md)

-The resource group page is linked to from the respective META-SHARE record of the resource as well as from the [list of published corpora](https://www.kielipankki.fi/corpora/) in the portal (column 'Resource group and help') via its PID.
-(NOTE: Resources and tools not directly offered by Kielipankki, but by a member organization of FIN-CLARIN, might not have a META-SHARE record.)
+The resource group page is linked to from the respective metadata record of the resource as well as from the [list of published corpora](https://www.kielipankki.fi/corpora/) in the portal (column 'Resource group and help') via its PID.
+(NOTE: Resources and tools not directly offered by Kielipankki, but by a member organization of FIN-CLARIN, might not have a metadata record.)

 In the [list of tools](https://www.kielipankki.fi/tools/) the link to the resource group page is added to the column 'Info'.